 As for the actual steps of adding books to your portfolio, it’s pretty straightforward.
 Simply paste the Google Play, Apple Books, or Amazon link of the book into the box on your ‘Edit Profile’ page.

-Now that your Reedsy profile is all set up, we have 7 insider tips on how to get more great requests and manage them effectively that you can check out.
-And if you have any questions about creating a Reedsy professional profile or joining the Reedsy marketplace as a freelancer, just send an email to us at email@example.com.
+Now that your Reedsy profile is all set up, check these 7 insider tips on how to boost your profile even further.
+And if you have any questions about creating a Reedsy professional profile or joining the Reedsy marketplace as a freelancer, hit the ‘HELP’ button to drop us a message.

 Finally, for even more insights and examples, check out this webinar where Reedsy's Head of Operations breaks down how to optimize your profile for visibility on the marketplace.